uillinois-community/gitForCourses/README.md

 ### Course triggers distribution

 Similar to course triggered provisioning, course triggered distribution implies the course has a list of locations to copy the seed files into.
-This would put them directly into the student repository, commit, and push.
+The course already has a checkout of each student repository locally.
+This method of distribution involves the course puting seed files directly into the student repository, `git add`, `git commit`, and `git push` for each.

 Since this commit would change the repository independent from the checked out version, eventually a `git merge` would be required (likely as a `git pull`).
 Even though the course has triggered the distribution, the student would still need to run some commands to update their repo.